-This combination of comprehensive training, experience and rigorous process is critical to the high standards CAs offer their clients to manage their finances effectively.
+This combination of comprehensive training, experience and a rigorous monitoring process is critical to the high standards CAs offer their clients to manage their finances effectively.

-How to make sure your accountant is a CA
+How to make sure your adviser is a CA

 A firm of Chartered Accountants may have the ICAS member brand mark on their stationery and the individual Chartered Accountants in the firm will have the letters CA after his/her name.
 You can check if they are on our list of members or directory of firms.